A-N-M-Noor/Robotics-Project-Based-Learning/Arduino/001.Arduino 101/README.md

 ```cpp
 delay(1000);
 ```
 The function ` delay ` has only one parameter.
 It is a time value and the unit is in milliseconds.
 So, `delay(1000)` means the Arduino will wait for 1000 milliseconds as in 1 second.
+You can out any number here.

 **Step 3:** We turn off the LED:
 ```cpp